Eddie Rosario Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is 19th in the league with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Marlins has a collective 8.7 K/9, which ranks 19th in MLB.

-- The Marlins have the 18th-ranked team ERA among all MLB pitching staffs (4.48).
+- The Marlins have the 20th-ranked team ERA among all MLB pitching staffs (4.53).

-- Marlins pitchers combine to give up 36 total home runs at a rate of 1.2 per game (to rank 20th in baseball).
+- Marlins pitchers combine to allow 37 total home runs at a clip of 1.2 per game (to rank 20th in the league).

-- Alcantara makes the start for the Marlins, his sixth of the season.
-He is 1-2 with a 5.34 ERA and 26 strikeouts in 30 1/3 innings pitched.
+- Garrett makes the start for the Marlins, his fifth of the season.
+He is 1-0 with a 2.45 ERA and 19 strikeouts through 22 2/3 innings pitched.

-- His last appearance came on Wednesday against the Atlanta Braves, when the right-hander tossed 5 2/3 innings, surrendering two earned runs while giving up four hits.
+- In his most recent appearance on Thursday, the left-hander tossed three scoreless innings against the Atlanta Braves while surrendering one hit.

+- The 25-year-old has a 2.45 ERA and 7.8 strikeouts per nine innings in five games this season, while allowing a batting average of .284 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.